AP6YC/AdaptiveResonance.jl/README.md

 As a theory, it provides coherent and consistent explanations of how real neural networks learn patterns through competition, and it predicts the phenomena of attention and expectation as central to learning.
 In engineering, the theory has been applied to a myriad of algorithmic models for unsupervised machine learning, though it has been extended to supervised and reinforcement learning frameworks.
 This package provides implementations of many of these algorithms in Julia for both scientific research and engineering applications.
-A quickstart is provided in [Installation](#installation), while detailed usage and examples are provided in the [documentation](https://ap6yc.github.io/AdaptiveResonance.jl/dev/).
+Basic installation is outlined in [Installation](#installation), while a quickstart is provided in [Quickstart](#quickstart).
+Detailed usage and examples are provided in the [documentation](https://ap6yc.github.io/AdaptiveResonance.jl/dev/).

 ## Installation